Yosraalim/Dietary-Restrictions-Program/README.md

 # Dietary-Restrictions-Python-Program
-Python program that helps restaurants provide bill receipt to a group of dinners based on each individuals dietary restrictions and their meal of choices.
+Python program that helps restaurants provide bill receipts to a group of dinners based on each individuals dietary restrictions and their meal of choices.
 Program made for cs1026 course.